TheLonelyPug/Pepito-discord/README.md

 Neither the token and client ID provided here is real and is taken from the [Discord.js OAuth2](https://discord.com/developers/docs/topics/oauth2) page, you will have to provide your own.
 Both API Url and icon Url will be present in the .env file.

+## Usage

+Once the Discord bot has been invited to your server of choosing, execute /setchannel, as this bot utilize slash commands, it will pop up with a channel option where you can input your channel of choice.
+You can do the same command if you wish to change the channel it sends the notifications to by choosing another channel instead of the initial channel you selected.

 ## License

 This work is licensed under GNU GPLv3